inspirai/TimeChamber/README.md

 <img src="assets/images/algorithm.jpg" align="center" width="600"/>
 </div>

-- **Competitive Multi-Agent Tasks**: We introduce two competitive multi-agent tasks(e.g.,Ant Sumo,Ant Battle) as examples.
+- **Competitive Multi-Agent Tasks**: Inspired by [OpenAI RoboSumo](https://github.com/openai/robosumo), we introduce two competitive multi-agent tasks(e.g.,Ant Sumo,Ant Battle) as examples.
   The efficiency of our self-play framework has been tested on these tasks.
 After days of training,our agent can discover some interesting